 Take some time to play these paths and get familiar with them.

 Now we can take a triad shape, and apply this octave trick to all its notes, one at a time.

-Of course, these method works for each type of triads: major, minor, augmented and diminished, and for all the strings.
+Of course, this method works for each type of triads: major, minor, augmented and diminished, and for all the strings.

-Have a look that the diagram below (this time I did not draw the octave arrows to keep the diagrams clearer).
+Have a look at the diagram below (this time I did not draw the octave arrows to keep the diagrams clearer).

 Minor Triads Fretboard Map